 Helena Barba was born in México City in 1970.
-She is graduated in Mexican Archeology of the National School of Anthropology and History in Mexico and professional scientific diver of the CEMAS.
-She was Chief of Project Department in National Coordination of Archeology in National Institute of Anthropology and History (INAH) from 1994 to 2001.
-She participated as Chief in Field in several archeological projects developed in the State of Campeche.
-At present she heads the Underwater Archaeology in the Yucatan Peninsula of the Underwater Archeology Vicedirectorate, INAH, since 2003.
+She graduated with a degree in Mexican Archeology from the National School of Anthropology and History in Mexico, and is a professional scientific diver with CEMAS.
+She was Chief of the Project Department in National Coordination of Archaeology in The National Institute of Anthropology and History (INAH) from 1994 to 2001.
+She participated as chief in the field in several archaeological projects in the State of Campeche.
+At present she is the head of Underwater Archaeology in the Yucatan Peninsula and the Underwater Archeology Vicedirectorate, INAH, since 2003.

-Barba has participated in national and international academicals forums of Underwater Archeology; she is author of scientific and diffusion articles in national and international publications; she has been curator of many exhibitions related to Underwater Archeology.
+Barba has participated in national and international academic forums on Underwater Archaeology.
+She is also the author of scientific and popular articles in national and international publications, and has been the curator of many exhibitions related to Underwater Archaeology.

-She is an Associate Member of ACUA Board from the Historic Archeology Society of Mexican Association of Anthropologists and a Mexico representative in the Meeting of States Parties to the Convention on the Protection of the Underwater Cultural Heritage of the UNESCO 2001, well as a member of Scientific and Technical Advisory Committee since May of this year.
+She is an Associate Member of the ACUA Board from the Historic Archaeology Society of the Mexican Association of Anthropologists and a representative of Mexico in the Meeting of States Parties to the 2001 Convention on the Protection of the Underwater Cultural Heritage.
+She has been a member of the Scientific and Technical Advisory Committee since May of this year.

 Seyed Hossein Sadat Meidani (Islamic Republic of Iran)

 Seyed Hossein Sadat Meidani (born in Mashhad, Iran) holds a PhD in Public International Law from Tehran University (2008).
 He has worked as a legal expert in the Iranian Ministry of Foreign Affairs since 1999 and has been posted at Iran’s Embassies in The Hague (the Netherlands) and Paris (France).
-With his expertise in the law of treaties and the law of international organizations, he has been member of Iranian delegations to several international conferences, including the Working Group on the Operational Guidelines of the UNESCO Convention on the Protection of the Underwater Cultural Heritage and also its Meetings of States Parties.
-Dr. Sadat is the author of books and articles relating to international law and has been an international law lecturer in a host of Iranian universities.
-During the 4rd Meeting of 30 May 2013 he was elected Vice-Chairperson of the Advisory Body.
+With his expertise in the law of treaties and the law of international organizations, he has been member of Iranian delegations to several international conferences, including the Working Group on the Operational Guidelines of the 2001 Convention on the Protection of the Underwater Cultural Heritage and also its Meetings of States Parties.
+Dr. Sadat is the author of numerous books and articles relating to international law, and has been a lecturer in international law at a host of Iranian universities.
+During the 4th Meeting on 30 May 2013 he was elected Vice-Chairperson of the Advisory Body.

 Constantin Chera (Romania)

 Constantin Chera was born in 1950 in Bucharest, Romania.
-From 1969 to 1973 he studied at the Faculty of History of the Babes Bolyai University in Sibiu, Romania.
-In 1975, he was accepted as an archaeologist at the National History and Archaeology Museum Constanta, where at present he is Head of the Department.
+From 1969 to 1973 he studied history at the Babes Bolyai University in Sibiu, Romania.
+In 1975, he was accepted as an archaeologist by the National History and Archaeology Museum Constanta, where he is presently the Head of the Department of Archaeology.
 In 2001, he obtained the Dr. hab. title.
-He represented Romania at international scientific meetings on underwater cultural heritage in Palermo, Napoli, Zadar, Istanbul, Rhodos and Paris.
+He has represented Romania at international scientific meetings on underwater cultural heritage in Palermo, Napoli, Zadar, Istanbul, Rhodos and Paris.
 Constantin Chera is an underwater cultural heritage expert of the Romanian Ministry of Culture and National Heritage.
-He is the author of many publications in the field of archaeology and scientific papers regarding underwater research, presented at international meetings.
+He is the author of many publications in the field of archaeology, and scientific papers regarding underwater research, presented at international meetings.
 He is also an underwater archaeologist.

 Ouafa Ben Slimane (Tunisia)